Deploying In App AI Agents in Financial Services: Security and Compliance Considerations

 Data privacy and security

-Agentic UI systems in financial services handle sensitive personal and financial data.
+An in app agent in financial services handles sensitive personal and financial data, including, in the case of a voice agent, recordings of what customers say.
 The security requirements are correspondingly high.

 Data minimization.
-The AI should collect only the data needed for the specific transaction.
+The agent should collect only the data needed for the specific transaction.
 It should not retain data beyond the period needed for the transaction and any required audit trail.

 Encryption.
 All data in transit and at rest should be encrypted.
-This is table stakes for financial services, but it's worth confirming that the AI system meets the same standards as the rest of your infrastructure.
+This is table stakes for financial services, but it's worth confirming that the agent meets the same standards as the rest of your infrastructure.

 Access controls.
-The AI system should have access only to the data and systems it needs for the specific transaction.
-Least-privilege access is a fundamental security principle that applies equally to AI systems.
+The agent should have access only to the data and systems it needs for the specific transaction.
+Least privilege access is a fundamental security principle that applies equally to AI agents, especially ones authorized to call your APIs.

 Audit trails.
-Every interaction, every decision, every data access should be logged.
+Every interaction, every decision, every action the agent takes should be logged.
 This is required for regulatory compliance and is essential for investigating incidents.

 Model governance

 Model validation.
-Before deployment, the AI system powering the interface should be validated against the regulatory requirements for the specific use case.
-This includes testing for bias, testing for edge cases, and confirming that the system behaves as expected across the range of customer situations it will encounter.
+Before deployment, the AI powering the agent should be validated against the regulatory requirements for the specific use case.
+This includes testing for bias, testing for edge cases, and confirming that the agent behaves as expected across the range of customer situations it will encounter.

 Human oversight.
-For decisions that materially affect customers — credit decisions, claims routing, risk assessments — there should be appropriate human oversight.
-The AI can make recommendations, but humans should review decisions above defined thresholds.
+For decisions that materially affect customers, such as credit decisions, claims routing, and risk assessments, there should be appropriate human oversight.
+The agent can make recommendations, but humans should review decisions above defined thresholds.

 Change management.
-Changes to the AI system — model updates, new training data, changes to the decision logic — should go through a formal change management process, with appropriate testing and validation before deployment.
+Changes to the agent, such as model updates, new training data, and changes to the decision logic, should go through a formal change management process, with appropriate testing and validation before deployment.

 The explainability requirement